aws-samples/ai-powered-text-insights/README.md

 ### 1. Data format

-This solution generates the tweets insights, stored as JSON files, into two S3 locations, **/tweets** and **/phrases**, on the results bucket whose name is specified by the CloudFormation stack's outputs under "TweetsBucketName".
-Under **/tweets** and **/phrases** folders data is organized by day following the **YYYY-MM-dd 00:00:00** datetime format.
+This solution generates the posts insights, stored as JSON files, into four S3 locations, **/posts**, **/links**, **/topics**, and **/phrases**, on the results bucket whose name is specified by the CloudFormation stack's outputs under "PostsBucketName".
+Under each subfolder data is organized by day following the **YYYY-MM-dd 00:00:00** datetime format.

 Sample output files can be found in this repository under the **/sample_files** folder.